singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 {% endhighlight %}

+The next step now is to add the configuration repositories from which the spring cloud is going to serve configurations to the client applications.

+Start by adding directories named _order_ and _user_ in the local system.
+Next add the files mentioned below containing properties in order and user directories.
+For this post we're going to have _country_ property for order application and _privacy.enabled_ property for user application.

 <h3>order.properties</h3>

 {% highlight properties %}
 country=IN
 {% endhighlight %}

+Different property files for different environments can be added to the config repository.
+Here we are going to add another property file for order application for the _qa_ environment.
+Notice the naming convention of the property file.

 <h3>order-qa.properties</h3>

 {% highlight properties %}
 country=US
 {% endhighlight %}

+Similarly add property files for user application for different environments for the user application.

 <h3>user.properties</h3>